GerritCodeReview/git-repo/docs/fetch-cmd.md

 filesystems or lazy checkouts where fetching metadata and downloading file contents should be decoupled.

+The checkout half of a sync has a counterpart, `repo.reprojectcmd`; see `docs/reproject-cmd.md`.

 ## Configuration

 To use this feature, set the following in `.repo/manifests.git/config`: